RAG Tutorial: Build a Working Pipeline from Zero (2026)

 You are a helpful assistant.
 Answer the question based ONLY on the provided context.

-If the context doesn't contain the answer, say "I don't have enough information to answer that."
+If the context does not contain the answer, say "I do not have enough information to answer that."

 Context: